alextran21211/adsc3910-project-group-5/README.md

 - [Acknowledgments](#acknowledgments)

 ## Project Overview

-The primary goal of this project is to analyze global CO2 emissions on a per capita basis.
-By focusing on emissions normalized to population size, we aim to uncover trends and patterns across countries, regions, and income groups.
-This will allow us to identify key contributors to emissions, track progress over time, and assess the fairness and effectiveness of climate policies.
+The primary goal of this project is to analyze global CO2 emissions, focusing on trends and contributions from different energy sources across countries and regions.
+By examining historical data from 1750 to 2022, we aim to identify key contributors to emissions, assess the impact of various energy sources—such as coal, oil, gas, and cement—and explore per capita emissions to provide a fair comparison of contributions across nations.
+This analysis will help uncover patterns, track progress over time, and provide insights to guide effective climate policies.

 ## Directory Structure